MicrosoftDocs/entra-docs/docs/external-id/customers/concept-security-customers.md

 [!INCLUDE [applies-to-external-only](../includes/applies-to-external-only.md)]

 The integration of customer capabilities into Microsoft Entra ID means that your customer scenarios benefit from the advanced security and governance features available in Microsoft Entra ID.
-Your customers are able to self-service register for your applications using their preferred authentication methods, including social accounts through identity providers like Google and Facebook.
+Your customers are able to self-service register for your applications using their preferred authentication methods.
+These methods include social accounts through identity providers like Google and Facebook, or a custom-configured OpenID Connect (OIDC) identity provider.
 And you can use features like multifactor authentication (MFA), Conditional Access, and Microsoft Entra ID Protection to mitigate threats and detect risks.

 > [!NOTE]
 > Conditional Access, MFA, and ID Protection aren't available in free trial external tenants.